grafana/extreme-dashboard-makeover-breakouts/individual_challenge.md

     - You will also notice that library panels will be imported automatically.
     - Click on *Import*.

-Using this dashboard as a starting point, and using the techniques you learned from the workshop, create the best dashboard possible and send the results to mike.johnson@grafana.com.
+Using this dashboard as a starting point, and using the techniques you learned from the workshop, create the best dashboard possible and send the results to your Extreme Dashboarding presenter.
 The top 7 dashboards will win some cool Grafana swag.

 For inspiration, you can import dashboard `16417`.